 Healthy pumpkin pie recipes show you how to turn leftover fall pumpkins and wheat berries into a healthy, delicious treat.

-Making a pumpkin into pie is one of the most satisfying things you can do.
-Have someone in the family with a wheat allergy who would really like a gluten free pumpkin pie?
-Then check out the gluten free pumpkin pie recipe below.
+Making a pumpkin into a pie is one of the most satisfying things you can do.
+Have someone in the family with a wheat allergy who would really like a gluten-free pumpkin pie?
+Then check out the gluten-free pumpkin pie recipe below.

 I always feel like a true homesteading woman when I do this.
 Plus, it's

 so much healthier than anything you can buy in the store.

 True, the pumpkin came from Wal-Mart instead of my garden (It was on sale the day after Halloween – a big monster of a vegetable for only two dollars), but still, it was tremendously satisfying.